 If you find this site helpful and have a web site of your own, then we would appreciate a link back to use.
 Please feel free to use any of the following banners (all are in .gif format).

-The materials on this site are free to use appropriately for the sake of growing in recovery away from addictive behaviors.
+The materials on this site are free to use under the Creative Commons Attribution 4.0 International License for the sake of growing in recovery and away from addictive behaviors.

 The Big Book posted here is version 2 and is in the public domain.
 The newest version of the Big Book (which differs primarily by some additional testimonials) is available from the Alcoholics Anonymous site.